hande-qmc/hande/documentation/manual/input/calcs/dmqmc.rst

     Optional.
 Default: false.

     Calculate the thermal expectation value of the Hamiltonian operator squared.
+    Only available for the Heisenberg model.
 ``staggered_magnetisation``
     type: boolean.

     Optional.
 Default: false.

     Calculate the thermal expectation value of the staggered magnetisation operator.
-    Only available for bipartite Heisenberg lattices.
+    Only available for the Heisenberg model and with bipartite lattices.
 ``excit_dist``
     type: boolean.

     Optional.
 Default: false.

-    Calculate the fraction of psips at each excitation level, where the excitation level is the number of excitation separating the two states labelling a given density matrix element.
+    Calculate the fraction of psips at each excitation level, where the excitation level is the number of excitations separating the two states labelling a given density matrix element.
 Accumulated from ``excit_dist_start`` iterations onwards.
 ``excit_dist_start``
     type: integer.